Environment Variables

 Amazon Simple Storage Service (S3) configuration

 You can use Amazon S3 as a File storage with DronaHQ.
 DronaHQ will upload your uploaded files and other resources.
 Also your published applications will get served from AWS S3.
+You will need to set required permission/policy for your bucket so files can get accessed on the browser.

 To use Amazon Simple Storage Service, you need to set following variables.